growthspace-engineering/automation-engineer-interview/README.md

   - Delete a game
   - Main View (View All Collection Games)
   - Game Details Modal
 - Should have prep and teardown for each test preferably using API calls.
-Tests should create the data their need and clean after themselves :-)
+Tests should create the data they need and clean up after themselves :-)
 - minimal code duplication
-- architecture to support more tests on existing pages, modals, etc.
+- scalable architecture to support more tests on existing pages, modals, etc.

 Bonus Goals:
 - Integrate at least 1 feature for playwright.
-It can be visual testing, lighthouse, etc. Create at least 2 tests using it
+It can be visual testing, lighthouse, or any feature you'd like to integrate.
+Create at least 2 tests using the feature
-- There's an Attract Mode for the site. write a test for that part of the application
+- There's an Attract Mode for the site in the upper right hand corner.
+Write a test for that part of the application
   ![](screenshots/attract-mode.png)